jackmwolf/tehtuner/README.md

-We will consider a Virtual Twins model using a random forest to estimate the CATEs in Step 1 and then fitting a regression tree on the estimated CATEs in Step 2 with the Type I error rate set at *α* = 0.2.
+We will consider a Virtual Twins model using a random forest to estimate the CATEs in Step 1 and then fitting a regression tree on the estimated CATEs in Step 2 with the Type-I error rate set at *α* = 0.2.

     set.seed(100)
-    vtmod <- tunevt(
+    vt_cate <- tunevt(
       data = tehtuner_example, Y = "Y", Trt = "Trt", step1 = "randomforest",
       step2 = "rtree", alpha0 = 0.2, p_reps = 100, ntree = 50
     )

-The fit Step 2 model can be accessed via
+The fitted Step 2 model can be accessed via `$vtmod`.
+In this case, as we used a regression tree in Step 2, our final model model is of class `rpart`.

-    vtmod$vtmod
+    vt_cate$vtmod
     #> n= 200
     #>
     #> node), split, n, deviance, yval